4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 But employees of the outdoor recreation juggernaut regard them as supportive and nurturing toward their workforce, too.
 Not to mention, very flexible.

-High levels of flexibility attract the type of employees who love and use Patagonia products.
+High levels of flexibility attract the type of employees who already love and use Patagonia products.
 This makes their team effective brand ambassadors at every level.
 They get plenty of opportunities for outdoor activities, plus paid time off for activism.

-Perhaps the largest contributor to employee satisfaction is Patagonia’s commitment to work-life balance.
+The largest contributor to employee satisfaction is Patagonia’s commitment to work-life balance.
 Their employees get free on-site childcare, total health insurance, tuition reimbursement, and access to wellness/fitness resources.

-Improve company culture with peer recognition
+Learn how to improve company culture with peer recognition

 What adjectives for company culture resonate most in your workplace?
 No matter how companies describe the vibe, using simple, fun tools like HeyTaco brings teams together.
 Here’s a glimpse at what it’s done for a few of our 1,000+ partners:

-Creating company culture is just a few clicks away with HeyTaco, and it’s completely free to try
+Creating company culture is just a few clicks away with HeyTaco, and it’s completely free to try.

-Award-winning Employee Recognition Software
+Award-Winning Employee Recognition

-HeyTaco is a leader in Mid-Market Employee Engagement on G2 HeyTaco is a leader in Mid-Market Employee Recognition on G2 HeyTaco is a leader in Team Building on G2 HeyTaco is a leader in Team Building on G2 HeyTaco is a leader in Small-Business Productivity Bots on G2
+HeyTaco is a leader in Mid-Market Employee Recognition on G2 Users love HeyTaco on G2 HeyTaco is a leader in Employee Recognition on G2